-Bar charts present change in metrics over time or to show proportionality, like a pie chart.
-Bar charts can be combined with Stacking with great effect.
+Bar: present change in metrics over time or to show proportionality, like a pie chart.
+You can combine bar charts using stacking.

-Scatter charts excel at showing many groups of data points.
-Under the covers, Scatter plots are just like line plots, but without the connecting lines.
-A scatter graph is more precise but less useful for time series data.
+Scatter: excel at showing many groups of data points.
+A scatter chart is just like a line plot, but without the connecting lines.
+A scatter chart is more precise but less useful for time series data.

-Scatter plots are necessary for visualizations where some groups appear just once.
+Scatter charts are necessary for visualizations where some groups appear just once.
 The line chart does not display singleton values because it can only show data where two or more points are present.
-One option is to force singletons into scatter type on the Series tab of the Visualization Editor while keeping other traces in line type.
+One option is to force singletons into scatter type on the Series tab of the visualization editor while keeping other traces in line type.

-Bubble charts are scatter graphs where the size of each point marker reflects a relevant metric.
+Bubble: are scatter charts where the size of each point marker reflects a relevant metric.

-SQL Analytics can make some obscure shapes if your query returns two or more rows with the same X axis value.
+Databricks SQL can make some obscure shapes if your query returns two or more rows with the same X axis value.
 This often happens in SQL if you unintentionally

 JOIN a table with a one-to-many relationship.